chef/chef-licensing/components/ruby/README.md

 ## System Prerequisites

 Usage of this library assumes the system to meet the following requirements:
-- **Ruby**: This library requires Ruby version 2.7 or higher.
+- **Ruby**: This library requires Ruby version >= 3.1.
 If you do not have Ruby installed, you can download it from the official Ruby website or use a package manager for the same.
 - **Bundler**: This project uses Bundler to manage dependencies.
 If you do not have Bundler installed, you can install it by running the following command in your terminal:
   ```
   gem install bundler